loo-al/loo-al/README.md

 ### Pursuing Software Engineering / DevOps

-I am proud to complete my Computer Science Bachelor at CSULB and show you some things I've learned.
+I am proud to complete my Computer Science Bachelor at CSULB and show you some things I have learned.
 In this repo you will find the aggregate projects that I worked on over the years.

 These projects gave me chance to learn many different languages,  and I am a better software developer